 But back to that bit about infant carriers making baby’s weight seem to disappear.
 Those of us babywearing nerds can give a good schpeel about how (ergonomic) infant carriers distribute the weight through the pelvis instead of pulling on the shoulders.
 But is there a way to scientifically quantify how an infant carrier reduces the energetic drain of carrying?
 Why yes, yes there is– by measuring the differences in calorie expenditure between different ways of carrying.

 An experiment was done at the University of Wisconsin to determine the energetic costs (literally, the calories required to the do the job) of carrying an infant in-arms vs. carrying in a sling.
 They discovered that carrying in arms was 16% more costly than carrying in a sling, or to put it another way: carrying in-arms was more costly than lactation.
 It had to do with kinematic changes, the difference in the way the participants moved, whether walking unencumbered, carrying a baby in-arms or when using a sling.
-In the following video, my friend Leslie Kung demonstrates the kinematic changes discussed in the research.

 “The cost of carrying an infant in one’s arms would have been meaningful enough to reward the development of carrying tools rapidly following the advent of bipedalism,” (Wall-Scheffler, et al, 845).